-Former public school teacher

 ︎︎︎ Fluent in most Adobe programs to varying degrees.

-︎︎︎ Currently teaching at Miami Ad School.
+︎︎︎ Writing teacher at Miami Ad School.

 I used to live in an Airstream on the river with my cat, Calamity Jane.
 The ceiling was plastered with iridescent glitter and the toilet was spray painted gold.
-When it rained, I would grab a page-turner and a hot cup of tea as the tap tap tapping of the water droplets hit the tin roof.
+When it rained, I’d grab a page-turner and a hot cup of tea as the tap tap tapping of the water droplets hit the tin roof.

 I used to live in Japan in a tiny apartment on a hill.
 Even in the snow, I rode my bike to work.
 Every day I rolled past a hot stone ramen shop called Hormone.
 And every day I wondered, do the owners know how that translates?

 I used to live near the boardwalk in Santa Cruz with a self-proclaimed Tumblr hipster.
 She would meet men on OkCupid and invite them over for casual one-night stands.
 In the morning when the strangers woke, she’d be gone.
 Providing confused men with breakfast cereal became my morning ritual.

 I used to live in the capital of Brazil.
 Walking from my apartment to the bus stop there was a 50-50 chance an antagonistic monkey would throw an avocado at my head.
 People think Brazil can be a dangerous country; they have no idea.

 I used to live in a historic red victorian on the Arcata Square.
 Once a brothel, our living room was adorned with a built-in prohibition bar and the upstairs quarters were originally designed as ‘private rooms’ for the ladies.
 Because of this strange layout, it took us several months to realize nobody knew the man who slept in the laundry room.